tylermorganwall/rayshader/README.md

   - `plot_map` Plots the current map.
 Accepts either a matrix or an array.
-  - `write_png` Writes the current map to disk with a user-specified filename.
+  - `save_png` Writes the current map to disk with a user-specified filename.
   - `plot_3d` Creates a 3D map, given a texture and an elevation matrix.
     You can customize the appearance of the map, as well as add a